ceolinrenato/plantuml/README.md

 ## Installation

-The package can be installed by adding `plantuml` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `plantuml` to your list of dependencies in `mix.exs`, you don't need to include it on runtime if you're just using the mix task.

 ```elixir
 def deps do